laumiulun/EXAFS-Neo-Public/README.md

   - Larch: >0.9.47
   - Matplotlib: 3.1.2

 It is highly recommend to create a new environment in `anaconda` to run EXAFS Neo to prevent packages conflicts.
 For `Windows` operating system, if you encounter a issue requiring "Microsoft C++ 14.0 or greater is needed", please download the tools at the following location [`C++ Tools`](https://visualstudio.microsoft.com/visual-cpp-build-tools/) and make sure to select C++ build tools during installation process.
+Click downloads, then go to Visual Studio 2022.
+Download Community.

         # Create new environment